Repkit/xola-googlemaps/README.md

 * Better Icons, or icons per category *(DONE)*
 * If you're in the US, request your location and focus the maps on your state.
 * Add more photos of each experience, photos, pricing etc in a lower window. *(DONE)*
+* Better metrics and analytics via a custom library.
+Currently, there's minimal tracking in the heart of the code.

 ## Technical Stuff